Women and Babies Hospital

 Scope

-These opportunities may be awarded to one or several artists/artist teams.
 The scope of these artworks includes:

-• Manipulating or redesigning the current cladding, soffit and ground plane treatments.
+• Manipulating or redesigning the current soffit cladding and ground plane treatments.

 • The introduction of new artistic components within the oculus.